MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 *last2*\
 A random-access iterator addressing the position one past the final element in the sorted destination range.

-*comp*\
+*pred*\
-User-defined predicate function object that defines the condition to be satisfied if two elements are to be taken as equivalent.
+User-defined predicate function object that defines the comparison criterion to be satisfied by successive elements in the ordering.
 A binary predicate takes two arguments and returns **true** when satisfied and **false** when not satisfied.

-### Return Value
+### Return value

 A random-access iterator addressing the element in the destination range one position beyond the last element inserted from the source range.